bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 ---

+## Disclaimer

+This publication documents the existence and validated capabilities of the described technology.

+No part of this Technical Note discloses the underlying geometric principles, mathematical models, algorithms, implementation methods or source code used within the BleedMaster engine.

+Nothing contained in this publication shall be interpreted as granting any license, permission or right to reproduce, implement, reverse engineer or derive the undisclosed technology.

+The disclosed functionality is presented solely for scientific, technical and historical documentation purposes.

+---

+## Copyright

-**Copyright © 2026 Frank Wurtz.**
+Copyright © 2026 Frank Wurtz.

-This Technical Note may be freely distributed in its original, unmodified form.
-The geometric principles, algorithms and implementation described by implication remain proprietary to the BleedMaster project.
+This Technical Note may be freely copied and distributed only in its complete and unmodified form, including this copyright notice and all disclaimers.

+BleedMaster is a software project developed by Frank Wurtz.
+All rights reserved.